 How your food is digested

-Find out about digestion of your food by viewing the diagram below for each part of your digestive system (salivary glands, oesophagus, stomach, pancreas, duodenum, jejunum and ileum, liver, gallbladder and large intestine).
+Find out about digestion of your food by viewing the diagram below for each part of your digestive system.

 1. Salivary glands

 The stomach lining secretes acidic gastric juices to digest carbohydrate and protein.
 Then the semi-digested food is delivered to the duodenum – the first part of the small intestine – by passing through another valve, the pyloric sphincter.

 In the duodenum, the chyme, the pancreatic juice and bile from the liver are mixed.
 The acidic chyme from the stomach is neutralised by the alkaline environment of the duodenum.
 Food can be digested here in only small amounts, so it’s released from the stomach gradually when there is capacity to process it.